paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

 <a id="section-2116"></a>
 ## § 2116.
 Marine safety strategy, goals, and performance assessments
 **(a) Long-Term Strategy and Goals.—** In conjunction with existing federally required strategic planning efforts, the Secretary shall develop a long-term strategy for improving vessel safety and the safety of individuals on vessels.
-The strategy shall include the issuance each year of an annual plan and schedule for achieving the following goals:
+The strategy shall include the issuance of a triennial plan and schedule for achieving the following goals:

 (1) Reducing the number and rates of marine casualties.